yunweiliang/yunweiliang.github.io/_posts/2020-08-04-on-competitive-engineering-in-seattle.markdown

 To ensure that all parties are commited to respectful rules, maybe we should get all parties invested in **a giant book exchange**.

+![a free sketch of my brainstorming process](../../../../img/whiteboard_brainstorm.png)

 ## Technical Problem: Design a system to circulate owned books between a collection of readers in a pod.

-![a free sketch of my brainstorming process](../../../../img/whiteboard_brainstorm.png)

 I decided to build a web app because a website has a wider reach than mobile apps, especially at its beginning with a small audience.
 I got inspiration from simply-designed web apps such as Kahoot, Tinder, and Uber.
 I kept in mind to implement only **one robust** main feature that characrizes this project before distracting myself with stretch goals.
 It also helps to keep the user interface clean and easy-to-follow.

-I decided to use the Angular Framework because I recently learned it at a hackathon and look forward to exploring it further in building a web app.
-I am choosing Firestore to keep a scalable database of the information outlined in the classes below.

-### Front End
 [prototype in progress](https://www.figma.com/proto/y1203BjQzYBTxTdXYUfkvM/Peas-in-a-Book-Pod?node-id=22%3A0&scaling=scale-down)

 [figma wireframe](https://www.figma.com/file/y1203BjQzYBTxTdXYUfkvM/Peas-in-a-Book-Pod?node-id=0%3A1)

-### Backend
+I decided to use the **Angular Framework** because I recently learned it at a hackathon and look forward to exploring it further in building a web app.
+I am choosing **Firestore** to keep a scalable database of the information outlined in the classes below:

 ```
+//pseudocode in typescript
 class Reader {
     String uid;
     String name;